 What you need with a sheath dress is the same amount of ease all over.
 Ease is how much bigger a garment is than your body.
 Unless you’re wearing something skin-tight, your clothes have ease.
 Since sheath dresses have less ease than other dresses, you have less wiggle room when it comes to fit.
 You need the same amount of ease all over.
 If a sheath dress fits your upper body, but pulls across your hips, it will feel and look uncomfortable.

 So if your bust and hip measurements are pretty close, then a sheath dress will work on you.
-If your hips are a little larger than your bust, then you can buy a sheath dress that fits your hips and have it taken in up top.
+If your hips are a little larger than your bust, then you can buy a sheath dress that fits your hips and have it taken in up top (or have it made to measure!).
 If your proportions are more than a little uneven, then you may want to skip sheath dresses entirely.

 A-line dresses and skirts are universally flattering.
 They fit at the hips, then get wider towards the hem.
 The key here is proper fit at the hips.
 If an A-line skirt fits your waist, but is tight across the hips, then it’s too small.
 You’ll be uncomfortable, and everyone’s eyes will be drawn to the fabric pulling across your hips.
 If you have this problem, get an a-line skirt or dress that fits your hips and have the waist taken in if it gaps.